Structure of the project

 # Translations

-Packages created by this tool, just like the entirety of the CKEditor 5 ecosystem, include full support for localization.
+Packages created by this tool, just like the entirety of the CKEditor 5 ecosystem, include support for localization.
 If you wish to include translations for your package, visit the dedicated translation guide to learn more.

 # Reporting issues